EstherSlabbert/CICD-with-Jenkins/README.md

 ![Jenkins stages](/images/jenkins-stages.png)

 1. An **SSH connection** must be established between **GitHub** and **Jenkins** so Jenkins can copy the updated code from GitHub automatically using a **Webhook Trigger**.
-This connection must be between Jenkins and a centralised GitHub repo (which allows for **continuous integratation** of different parts of projects, but **before merging** it **must be tested** (manual or automated)).
+This connection must be between Jenkins and a centralised GitHub repo (which allows for **continuous integratation** of different parts of projects, but **before merging** it **must be tested** (manual or automated testing)).
 2. When the webhook is triggered, the code that Jenkins copies from GitHub undergoes automated testing which is taken care of by the **Agent Node**.
-If the tests are successful, the **Master Node** that is orchestrating this process will continuously deliver that code to the staging area or immediately deploy it to Production, in this case on AWS, depending on the CI/CD configuration.
+Another Jenkins job also taken care of by the **Agent Node** will merge the code into the main branch after the testing is successful, thus integrating the code continuously.
+If the tests and merge are successful, the **Master Node** that is orchestrating this process will continuously deliver that code to the staging area or immediately deploy it to Production, in this case on an AWS EC2, depending on the CI/CD configuration.
 3. If any tests fail, the **Agent Node** sends feedback back to the **developers via GitHub** so they can update the code for the next iteration.

 Typically, a CI/CD pipeline in Jenkins consists of the following stages:

-Checkout: This stage involves retrieving the latest source code from a version control system (e.g., Git) to ensure the subsequent stages operate on the most up-to-date codebase.
+Checkout: This stage involves retrieving the latest source code from a version control system (e.g. Git) to ensure the subsequent stages operate on the most up-to-date codebase.

 Build: In this stage, the code is compiled, dependencies are resolved, and artifacts (e.g., binaries or executable files) are generated.
 It ensures that the codebase is successfully built and ready for testing.